Caroline Wozniacki: Relationships

 Wozniacki was in a relationship with Northern Irish professional golfer Rory McIlroy from 2011 until 2014.
 She announced their engagement via Twitter on 1 January 2014.
 On 21 May 2014, it was announced that McIlroy had ended the engagement: "The problem is mine.
 The wedding invitations issued at the weekend made me realise that I wasn't ready for all that marriage entails.
 I wish Caroline all the happiness she deserves and thank her for the great times we've had."
 Wozniacki later revealed that McIlroy had ended the relationship through a brief phone call and had not contacted her since.

 On 14 February 2017, Valentine's Day, Wozniacki revealed on her social media accounts that she was in a relationship with former NBA basketball player David Lee, later being confirmed by her family.
 The couple got engaged on 2 November 2017.
 Wozniacki married Lee on 16 June 2019 at the luxury resort of Castiglion del Bosco, which is near Montalcino in Tuscany.
 Serena Williams was one of her bridesmaids and Angelique Kerber, Agnieszka Radwańska, and Urszula Radwańska were among the guests.
 Guests at the ceremony included Williams' husband Alexis Ohanian, basketball players Pau Gasol and Harrison Barnes, and football player Jesse Palmer.

 On 10 February 2021, Wozniacki announced on her Instagram account that she was expecting her first child.
-On 11 June 2021, Wozniacki gave birth to a daughter, Olivia Wozniacki Lee.
+On 11 June 2021, Wozniacki gave birth to a daughter.

 On 19 June 2022, Wozniacki announced on her Instagram account that she was expecting her second child.
-On 24 October 2022, their son James Wozniacki Lee was born.
+On 24 October 2022, their son was born.

 On 6 April 2025, Wozniacki announced on her Instagram account that she was expecting her third child.
-A boy named Max Wozniacki Lee was born on 26 July 2025.
+A boy was born on 26 July 2025.